topocount/st/README.md

     make clean install

-Additionally, to make all the custom features added by me available you will need all the files preceding with `st-script-` to be marked executable and added to your PATH.
-There are multiple ways to do this, but here's a oneliner that I use (execute from the repo root directory):

-    find . -maxdepth 1 -name "st-script-*" -print0 | xargs -0 -I % sudo ln -sTf -- "$(realpath -- "%")" "/usr/local/bin/$(basename -- "%")"

-The above command will find all the files beginning with `st-script-` and create symlinks to them in `/usr/local/bin`.

 ## References

 I used these as sources of inspiration to see some examples of what can be done with st without relying solely on painful experimentation.